BenimOsman/Scheduling-Algorithms/README.md

 # Scheduling-Algorithms

-Contains all the Scheduling Algorithms using C.
+This repo contains all the CPU Scheduling Algorithms using C.